hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 #### 3. Time

 Returns the time as per perun node's clock in unix format.
-This time should be used to check if the timeout in a notification has expired or not.
+This time should be used to check the expiry of a notification.

 *Parameters* none